Getting life insurance with diabetes

 How to get life insurance with diabetes

 Here are some of the main things to consider if you’re looking for life insurance for your family and you’ve been diagnosed with diabetes.
-It’s important that you pay the right price for diabetes coverage so make sure you speak to an expert.
+It’s important that you pay the right price for diabetes insurance coverage so make sure you speak to an expert.

 Getting the best cover at the lowest cost can be difficult if you don’t know where to look so here are some tips to help you pay less.

 YES – you can get life insurance to protect your family if you have diabetes.
 Life cover is available for people with both Type 1 and Type 2 diabetes in most instances.

 Life insurance is now more accessible and affordable than ever before for people with diabetes, and many other pre-existing medical conditions.
 There are some insurers that are better than others for people with diabetes so it’s just a case of knowing where to look.

 One of the most important things about getting life insurance for diabetics is your Hba1c levels or blood sugar readings.
 Many insurers use this reading to assess how well controlled your diabetes is and what category you are in.